New FLSA Overtime Rule Implementation Resources and Toolkit

 This toolkit will provide you with Department of Labor (DOL) Resources, CUPA-HR Resources, PowerPoints, and FAQs

 On August 31, 2017, the Texas federal court that preliminarily struck down the Obama administration’s overtime rule issued a final decision in which it permanently struck down the rule.
 In addition, the Court clarified the extent to which DOL may rely on a minimum salary threshold.
 The Court suggested that adjusting the salary threshold DOL set in 2004 for inflation would be permissible.
-With this additional clarity, DOL should be able to move forward with a proposed revision to the overtime regulations after it concludes gathering data through its recent Request for Information.
+With this additional clarity, DOL should be able to move forward with a proposed revision to the overtime regulations.
 Please see the September 1, 2017 CUPA-HR article for more information.

 - On February 22, 2017, the Fifth Circuit granted a request by the Department of Justice for an extension of time of sixty days, until May 1, 2017, in which to file its reply brief.
 The additional time was requested on behalf of DOL “to allow incoming leadership personnel adequate time to consider the issues.”